Customer Loyalty

 It could simply be certain habits that cause them to return to the same brand.
 Their reasons could vary from anything in the list below:

-• Positive brand preference (a brand meets important practical and/or emotional needs) also known as attitudinal loyalty or active loyalty.
+• Positive brand preference (a brand meets important practical and/or emotional needs), also known as 'attitudinal loyalty' or 'active loyalty'.

 • Captive loyalty (an unwillingness to switch brands despite receiving little value, usually brought on by cost and availability).

 Successful loyalty reward programmes often use behavioural loyalty as a key tool.
 Algorithms based on data science and machine learning allow us to gain better insight into why customers remain loyal.
-Analysing this information allows you to tailor your marketing efforts to influence their actions.
+Analysing this information allows you to tailor your marketing efforts to influence people's actions.

 What type of loyalty programme drives behavioural loyalty?